rokka-io/rokka-site/source/_references/60-users-and-memberships.md

 ---
 title: Users and Memberships
 use: [references]
-descriptions: All about rokka users and memberships and how to handle them
+description: All about rokka users and memberships and how to handle them

 ---

 ## Intro

 To access the rokka API, you need an user and a membership of that user to the organization you want to access.
-This is automatically done, when you create a new account in [signup screen](https://rokka.io/dashboard/#/signup) or with the corresponding API call.
+This is automatically done, when you create a new account in the [signup screen](https://rokka.io/dashboard/#/signup) or with the corresponding API call.

-Each user has an unique Api-Key, can belong to different organizations and can have different access level on each of those organisations.
-The Api-Key currently can't be changed, but it is easy to create a new user with a new Api-Key and connect that to an organization via a membership.
-This is currently the recommended way, if you need to change an
+Each user has one or several Api-Keys, can belong to different organizations and can have different access level on each of those organisations.
-Api-Key, eg. because the current one shouldn't be used anymore.
+You can have up to 5 different Api-Keys per user.
+Useful if you want to change an Api-Key via key rotation, or you just want to use different ones in different places.
+See below for details.

 Each user object has also an unique id, this should be used to add a user to a different organization with the membership calls explained below.